lodauria/Individual_Assignments/README.md

 ### First assignment

 For the first individual assignment the goal was to develop a simplified version of the hole system based on a single sensor node implemented on the [STM32 Nucleo F401RE](https://www.st.com/en/evaluation-tools/nucleo-f401re.html) board with some real physical sensors and actuators connected.
+The software was developed using [RIOTS-OS](https://github.com/RIOT-OS/RIOT).

 The details of the first assignment can be found [here](first_assignment.md).